Spoonerism

-A spoonerism is an occurrence in speech in which corresponding consonants, vowels, or morphemes are switched (see metathesis) between two words in a phrase.
-These are named after the Oxford don and ordained minister William Archibald Spooner, who reputedly did this.
+A spoonerism is an occurrence of speech in which corresponding consonants, vowels, or morphemes are switched (see metathesis) between two words of a phrase.
+These are named after the Oxford don and priest William Archibald Spooner, who reportedly commonly spoke in this way.

+Examples include saying "blushing crow" instead of "crushing blow", or "runny babbit" instead of "bunny rabbit".
+While spoonerisms are commonly heard as slips of the tongue, they can also be used intentionally as a word play.